jmdocile/opening_hours.js/CONTRIBUTING.md

 We use a branching model inspired by Gitflow:

 * **`main`**: This branch represents the latest stable release.
 Direct commits to `main` are forbidden.
 Pull requests to `main` are only made from the `develop` branch when a new release is ready.
-* **`develop`**: This is the main development branch and default git branch.
+* **`develop`**: This is the primary development branch and default git branch.
 All new feature development and bug fixes should be based on this branch.
 Pull requests for new features or fixes should target the `develop` branch.

 ## Getting Started